arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 - If I set Glyphs data to produce accurate variable TTF instance naming, like `Condensed Medium`, the CFF table of OTFs gets duplicated width desriptors, like `FamilynameCondensed-CondensedMedium`
 - If I set Glyphs data to procue accurate CFF table naming, like `FamilynameCondensed-Medium`, the variable font gets incorrect instance naming, with two instances called simply `Medium`

-FontMake (or GlyphsLib?) problems:
+Problems:
-1. The `Localized Family Name` and `Localized Style Name` properties of Glyphs Exports are sometimes ignored in building fonts.
+1. The `Localized Family Name` and `Localized Style Name` properties of Glyphs Exports are sometimes (maybe always?) ignored in building fonts.
-2. `name table entry` Custom Properties are ignored when building names in the CFF table of OTF fonts.

 Versions:
 - FontMake 3.9.0 (also occurs with 3.8.1)